eugenesan/x2goserver/README.md

-# x2goserver
+# X2Go Server
-This document provides an overview of the sources of the x2goserver project and it's codebase.
+This document provides an overview of the sources of the X2Go Server project and its codebase.
-The most of different folder are documented with README.md files as well.
-The goal of this documentation is to provice a quick overview of what is where how the differen components interact.
+The most of different folders are documented with README.md files, as well.
+The goal of this documentation is to provide a quick overview of what is where and how the different components interact.

  * debian

-   This folder contains all the stuff thats needed to build the debian package.
+   This folder contains all the stuff that is needed to build the Debian package.

  * x2goserver

-   This folder contains the x2goserver core component.
-Look into this folders README.md file.
+   This folder contains the X2Go Server core component.
+Look into this folder's README.md file.

  * x2goserver-compat

    This folder contains the compatibility scripts.

  * x2goserver-extensions

-   This folder contains the extensions to the x2goservers core component.
+   This folder contains the extensions to the X2Go Server's core component.
 The x2goserver-run-extensions is called from within a number of X2Go Server core scripts.

  * x2goserver-fmbindings